naiyeleo/ABS/README.md

 ## TrojAI competition

-This repo also include submission file for TrojAI compeition.
+This repo also include submission file for TrojAI compeition different rounds.
 Currently, it includes the TrojAi competition round 1 submission.
 Round 1 code is the submission for 20200725T153001 of Perspecta team.
 This submission has 0.30 cross entropy and 0.91 roc-auc on test set and 0.281 cross entropy loss and 0.92 roc-auc on holdout set.

 ## ABS